Green Bay Packers vs. Chicago Bears NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Bears stats and trends

-- Chicago has played five games, with three wins against the spread.
+- In Chicago's five games this year, it has three wins against the spread.

-- The Bears have been underdogs by 4.5 points or more three times this season and covered the spread once.
+- This year, the Bears have just one against the spread win in three games as an underdog of 4.5 points or more.

-- Chicago's games this year have gone over the total in one out of five opportunities (20%).
+- Chicago's games this season have gone over the total in one out of five opportunities (20%).

 Home and road insights

-- Green Bay is 2-1 overall, with two wins against the spread, away from home.
+- In away games, Green Bay has two wins against the spread and is 2-1 overall.

-- This season, in three road games, Green Bay has hit the over once.
+- Green Bay has gone over the total once in three away games this year.

 Powered by Data Skrive.